By all the stars!

 In a 2014 interview with Bill Moyers, Niel deGrasse Tyson explained that when people are wishing on stars they are more than likely wishing on planets.
 Moyers asks Tyson “Don’t you sometimes feel sad about breaking all these myths apart?”
 Tyson responds quickly: “No, because some myths deserve to be broken apart out of respect for the human intellect.”

-This sentiment is close of the heart of Scientific motivation.
 We aren’t trying to ruin people’s fantasies, we just think people deserve to know the truth.
 We think people are smart enough to handle the facts, even if it means giving up a comforting superstition.
 We don’t think people should be patronised with fairy tales and spook-stories.
 We think grown-ups should have the right to grasp reality by the horns.

 This doesn’t mean you have to abandon a world of mystery and wonder though.
 Supernatural beliefs offer you magical and fanciful ideas, but Science can beat them all.

 Every atom in your body was formed in the core of a star and the atoms of your left hand came from a different star to the ones in your right.
 There are species of plant and jellyfish which are immortal.
 The sky is actually purple.
 Sugar glows in the dark when you crush it.
 On Venus it snows metal and on Neptune it rains diamonds.
 Time slows down or speeds up depending on where you’re standing.
 There are gases which can set fire to water.
 Whales used to walk on land.
 Diamonds are vomited to the Earth’s surface by volcanoes but we’ve learned to make them out of peanut butter.
 You can make frogs levitate in magnetic fields.
 We have helped paraplegics walk and brought hearing to the deaf.